ivanatias/commits-assistant-cli/README.md

 To install, follow these steps:

 - Clone the repository: `git clone https://github.com/ivanatias/commits-assistant-cli.git`
-- Navigate to the cloned directory: `cd git-commits-assistant`
+- Navigate to the cloned directory: `cd commits-assistant-cli`
 - Build the tool using Go: `go build -o gca main.go`

 ### Important: